Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 • Example 1: in a retail setting, prominent variable costs include sales commissions and checkout supplies like bags.
 These expenses will go up and down each period depending on sales volume.

-• Example 2: you run a small online jewelry business, and suddenly one of your products gains momentum.
+• Example 2: you run a small online jewellery business, and suddenly one of your products gains momentum.
 This doubles or triples the number of orders in the span of a month.
 You are going to need more materials—chains, beads, whatever it may be—to fulfil all the new orders.
 Your variable expenses for that period will be much higher because the amount of materials used, and in turn the total cost of your materials has increased.

 • Example 3: let’s say you run a bakery.
 During the busy season, your variable costs of materials are going to be much higher.
 For example, during the festive season, you will likely need more eggs, flour and other ingredients on hand to meet demand for baked goods at your shop.
 However, after the festive season, you will likely see a decrease in business, meaning you’ll spend less on variable costs like raw materials.